 The first step, of course, is to find out where you’re starting from and what credit score you’re working with!
-You can get the most official report from AnnualCreditReport.com, but you’re typically limited to one a year for free.
+Your credit score includes things like credit-utilization ratio and payment history.
+You can get the most official report from AnnualCreditReport.com, but typically it's limited to once a year for free.

-This gets you a report from all three of the main credit bureaus (Equifax, Experian, and TransUnion).
-They all use slightly different metrics to measure your score, so you should expect a different number from each bureau, though they’ll likely be in the same general range.
+It gets you a report from all three of the main credit bureaus (Equifax, Experian, and TransUnion).
+They all use slightly different metrics to measure your score.
+So you should expect a different number from each bureau, though they’ll likely be in the same general range.

 There are also free services like CreditKarma to check more frequently and monitor how your score is changing.
 CreditKarma uses your Equifax and TransUnion scores.
 To help you determine your credit health, the different credit score ranges are divided into these categories:

 - Exceptional: 800-850

 - Fair: 580-669

 - Poor: Under 580

 A score in one of the top two ranges will earn you the best interest rates, while you’ll struggle more for approvals in the bottom two.
 The “good” range is fairly average, so you might not qualify for every offer once you hit 670.
 But it will give you more options.

 Even though it may be frustrating to see a low credit score, it's one of the important steps to buying a house with bad credit.
 Learn as much about credit as you can so you can improve yours faster.

 Minimum credit score when buying a house with bad credit